 This bill does not directly amend codified state law.

-The amendment added six additional House members and three Senators as co-sponsors of this commemoration honoring Elizabeth Cook-Lynn, and made minor formatting corrections (removing line numbers and fixing a hyphenation error in her name).
-This change strengthens the bill by expanding legislative support for the commemoration without altering its substance or purpose.
+The amendment added six additional House representatives and three senators as co-sponsors of the commemoration honoring Elizabeth Cook-Lynn, and removed formatting elements like line numbers and language-change indicators.
+This broadens the legislative support for the commemoration without substantively changing its content or purpose.

 No history recorded for this bill.